peteroupc/MailLib/docs/PeterO.Mail.DispositionBuilder.md

     public DispositionBuilder();

-Initializes a new instance of the [PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md) class.
+Initializes a new instance of the [PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md) class using the disposition type "attachment".

 ### DispositionType